area9innovation/flow9/doc/development.markdown

   Note that running in CGI mode will cause HTTP headers to be printed.

-<h2 id=commonerrors>Common mistakes</h2>

-Consider the task of concatenating a lot of strings together.
-When you are used to languages like Java or C#, you might write something like this:

-    txt = ref "";
-    iter(items, \item -> {
-        txt := ^txt + item2string(item);
-    });
-    ^txt;

-However, in a functional language, you can express it much more directly using fold:

-	fold(items, "", \acc, item -> acc + item2string(item));

-Both of these versions is O(n^2), so if the array is very long, you might want to use a `List` instead and collapse it to a `string` in one operation:

-	l = fold(items, makeList(), \acc, item, Cons(item2string(item), acc) );
-	list2string(l);

-This will produce much less garbage in memory and take linear time.
-For small strings, however, the overhead of the `List` dwarfs these benefits, and then the shorter and simpler code can be best.

-In this particular case, the best option is arguably to use the `concatStrings` function from `string.flow`:

-    concatStrings(map(items, item2string));

 <h3>Single step debugging on the command line</h3>

-You can use the debugger from the command prompt using a command like `flowcpp --batch --debug flow/sandbox/helloworld.flow`.
+You can use the debugger from the command prompt using a command like `flowcpp --batch --debug flow9/sandbox/helloworld.flow`.
 Inside the debugger you can use the `help` command to see a list of available commands, most of which behave exactly as the analogous commands in `gdb`.
-For example, if you are in a directory such that `flow` is a subdirectory, and you invoke the debugger with `flowcpp --batch --debug flow/sandbox/helloworld.flow`, then at the `fdb` prompt you could set a breakpoint at the call to `println` (line 4) of `helloworld.flow` by typing:
+For example, if you are in a directory such that `flow9` is a subdirectory, and you invoke the debugger with `flowcpp --batch --debug flow9/sandbox/helloworld.flow`, then at the `fdb` prompt you could set a breakpoint at the call to `println` (line 4) of `helloworld.flow` by typing:
-`break flow/sandbox/helloworld.flow:4`.
+`break flow9/sandbox/helloworld.flow:4`.
 Note how the path is relative to the working directory from which you invoke the debugger.

 When debugging with `flowcpp`, you may see some strange looking stack trace entries of the